sanjiv576/Kotha_Khojau/README.md

 - The application should have showrooms available and update details with time Reliable
-- The application should be functional, and it should be able to handle multiple users
+- The application should be functional, and it should be able to handle multiple users Security
+- The user accounts should be only accessed by the user and not the admins